hamidgasmi/training.computerscience.cloud.aws/README.md

 	- A cluster volume:
 		- It's an all-SSD virtual database storage volume
 		- It's shared by the primary instance and all replica instances
-		- It replicates data 6 times across 3 AZs (2 cluster data copies in each AZ)
-		- It's constantly backed up to S3
 		- It scales automatically
 	- 0 to 15 Replica instances:
 		- They're also called replica nodes